yongbinfeng/DeepMETStudies/README.md

 The code needs [RDataFrame](https://root.cern/doc/master/classROOT_1_1RDataFrame.html), which becomes an official part of ROOT since ROOT 6.14.
 Tested and confirmed at least CMSSW_10_6_0 works (with ROOT 6.14.09)

+## Recoil Resolutions

+Code used to compare the responses and (un)scaled resolutions of different recoil estimators

 ## Recoil Corrections

 Code used to study the corrections and uncertainties of DeepMET.
 In principle it should also work on any type of MET with minor modification.